 Financing activities.
-Net cash provided by (used in) our financing activities was \$16.3 million, (\$0.3) million and \$1.7 million for fiscal years 2010, 2009 and 2008, respectively.
+Net cash provided by (used in) our financing activities was \$13.6 million, \$16.3 million and (\$0.3) million for fiscal years 2011, 2010 and 2009, respectively.
+In fiscal year 2011, we received \$10.3 million related to the proceeds from the exercise of stock options.
+We withheld shares and paid the minimum tax withholding on behalf of several executive officers and an employee for their stock options and restricted stock awards of \$8.4 million for fiscal year 2011.
+Further, we obtained a new term loan of \$13.9 million and borrowed \$9.9 million of our revolving line of credit.
+We repaid \$14.1 million in loans for fiscal year 2011.
+We expect the net cash provided by financing activities will increase in the quarter ending September 30, 2011 as we intend to obtain additional financing from banks to construct our manufacturing building in Taiwan and support our building expansion in San Jose, California.
 In fiscal year 2010, \$18.6 million was related to proceeds from the revolving line of credit associated with the purchase of three buildings and \$6.4 million was proceeds from exercise of stock options and \$1.5 million was related to the excess tax benefits from stock-based compensation.
-In fiscal year 2009, we repurchased 445,028 shares of treasury stock for \$2.0 million and received \$2.1 million of proceeds from exercise of stock options.
-In fiscal year 2008, \$2.9 million was proceeds from exercise of stock options.
-We repaid \$10.0 million, \$0.3 million and \$1.3 million in loans for fiscal years 2010, 2009 and 2008, respectively.
+In fiscal year 2009, we repurchased 445,028 shares of treasury stock for \$2.0 million and received \$2.1 million of proceeds from the exercise of stock options.

-We have historically generated cash from our operating activities as we have grown and for fiscal year 2010 the amount was a use of cash of \$2.2 million.
-We expect to experience continued growth in our working capital requirements as we continue to expand our business.
-We intend to fund this continued expansion though cash generated by operations and additional financing from banks.
-We anticipate that working capital will constitute a material use of our cash resources.
+We expect to experience continued growth in our working capital requirements and capital expenditures as we continue to expand our business.
+We intend to fund this continued expansion through cash generated by operations and by drawing on the revolving credit facility or through other debt financing.
+However we cannot be certain whether such financing will be available on commercially reasonable or otherwise favorable terms or that such financing will be available at all.
+We anticipate that working capital and capital expenditures will constitute a material use of our cash resources.
 We have sufficient cash on hand to continue to operate in the next 12 months.